How to onboard a cluster

 Mix of Windows and Linux nodes

-For Step 4 in the Onboarding a cluster scenario above, utilize the subsequent command to designate the Windows nodes:
+For Step 4 in the Cluster configuration instructions above, utilize the subsequent command to designate the Windows nodes:

 helm upgrade --install -n perfectscale --create-namespace perfectscale \